-- Application of the Spanish Code of Good Tax Practices (CGTP). - Voluntary submission of the Tax Transparency Report to the Tax Agency. - Qualification as Authorized Economic Operator in the European Union and Peru. - Founding member of the Extractive Industries Transparency Initiative (EITI) and committed to its standards. - Collaboration with international EU), organizations (OECD, UN, governments and NGOs. - Participation in international initiatives on responsible taxation and tax governance (B-Team). - Participation in the CONFIA programme in Brazil.
+- Application of the Spanish Code of Good Tax Practices (CBPT). - Voluntary submission of the Fiscal Transparency Report to the Tax Agency. - Qualification as Authorized Economic Operator in the European Union and Peru. - Founding member of the Extractive Industries Transparency Initiative (EITI) and committed to its standards. - Collaboration with international organizations (OECD, UN, EU), governments and NGOs. - Participation in international initiatives on responsible taxation and tax governance (B-Team). - Participation in the CONFIA pilot program in Brazil, TGF in Singapore and other countries.